 Obviously you won’t control the whole first layer – other people will be generous and link to you for free.
 But when you know you’re going to get a juicy link (by guest posting, for example, or with user-generated content that’s going to get some nice attention), you can direct that at one of your mid-level buffer sites.
 And guess what?
 No matter how much they beg the email@example.com for the same link, your competition won’t get the link ;).

-How Stupid Greyhats Shoot Themselves In the Foot
+How Stupid Greyhats Shoot Themselves In The Foot

 One more note about buffer sites: Don’t be stupid and rank them.
 If they rank, they’ll have their backlinks checked out just like your own site.
 Hell, keep them out of the top 100 if you can.
-You just want them to have some Pagerank (not my understanding of it, based on what these two dolts thought, but rather Matt Cutts’ understanding) and pass that on as a nice link or two.
+You just want them to have some Pagerank (not my understanding of it, based on what these two dolts thought, but rather Matt Cutts understanding) and pass that on like a nice link or two.

 Conclusions On Cloning Expired Sites